 Laptops will be loaned for the entire day and are due back one hour before the library closes.
-Borrowing of headphones and calculators will be suspended.
+Borrowing of headphones will be suspended.

-Will library faculty offer group tours and information literacy sessions this fall?
+Will library faculty offer group tours and information literacy sessions spring 2022?

 Can I donate print materials to the library, such as books, textbooks, children's books, journals or magazines?